Is There a Cure For Dementia? | Learn How Dementia is Treated

 Fewer than 2% of researchers in the UK specialise in social work or social care research.
 The perception is that research in this field is not as highly regarded as other pathways.

 Alzheimer’s Research UK is one of the largest charities in the country involved in clinical research trials.
-Whilst organisations like Alzheimer’s Research UK continue to work on a cure, they are also researching advancing treatments that can better manage symptoms than current medications on the market.
-Their Drug Discovery Alliance is working on over 20 new treatments for dementia and over a dozen of these are in the final stages of clinical trials.
+Whilst organisations like Alzheimer’s research UK continue to work on a cure, they are also researching advancing treatments that can better manage symptoms than current medications on the market.
+Their drug discovery alliance is working on over 20 new treatments for dementia and over a dozen of these are in the final stages of clinical trials.

 Dementia and stem cells research